Author Archive

 Law Enforcement Training for the Active Shooter

 By following the training and preparedness efforts practiced in Israel, the United States can move toward a cohesive national strategized approach to provide line officers the ability to look beyond the single incident before them.
-However, individual responders also must take the initiative needed to develop and advance their own capabilities and training
+However, individual responders also must take the initiative needed to develop and advance their own

 All-Hazards Planning for Special Events